microsoftgraph/microsoft-graph-training/tutorials/includes/power-automate/07-use-batch.md

 The Flow you created in the previous exercise uses the `$batch` API to make two individual requests to the Microsoft Graph.
 Calling the `$batch` endpoint this way provides some benefit and flexibility, but the true power of the `$batch` endpoint comes when executing multiple requests to Microsoft Graph in a single `$batch` call.
 In this exercise, you will extend the example of creating a Unified Group and associating a Team to include creating multiple default Channels for the Team in a single `$batch` request.

-Open [Microsoft Power Automate](https://flow.microsoft.com) in your browser and sign in with your Office 365 tenant administrator account.
+Open [Microsoft Power Automate](https://powerautomate.microsoft.com) in your browser and sign in with your Microsoft 365 tenant administrator account.
 Select the Flow you created in the previous step and choose **Edit**.

 Choose **New step** and type `Batch` in the search box.
 Add the **MS Graph Batch Connector** action.
 Choose the ellipsis and rename this action to `Batch POST-channels`.